Planning System

 - Tasks complete Projects and Processes

-- Objectives fulfill the Prime Directive
+- The Prime Directive (defined in

 Why This Structure Works